 Light for the World can look back on 28 years of experience in eye care provision.
 Our original aim, and one of our key areas of work to this day, is to restore sight to blind people in low-income countries.

 285 million people in the world are living with a visual impairment.
 39 million people of them are blind.
 246 million have low vision.
 Each of them an invidual whose daily life is severely affected by visual impairment: a grandfather who has never seen his grandchildren, a parent who wants to care for their children, or a child who cannot attend school.

 80 percent of blindness is preventable and can, at least in theory, be easily treated.
 For many years now, Light for the World has been working to reduce preventable blindness.
 In our 15 partner countries and together with our partners we offer cataract operations, distribute medication, train ophthalmologists, build hospitals, and provide mobile services that offer eye care in remote areas of developing countries.

 - We provide spectacles and low vision aids

-LIGHT FOR THE WORLD has set itself ambitious goals: As part of the global initiative “Vision 2020”, we want to eliminate preventable blindness.
-LIGHT FOR THE WORLD is a member of the International Coalition for Trachoma Control (ICTC).
-Our common aim: Eliminating the eye infection trachoma by 2020.
-As a result LIGHT FOR THE WORLD is scaling up its trachoma related work in Ethiopia and Mozambique.
+Light for the World has set itself ambitious goals: As part of the global initiative “Vision 2020”, we want to eliminate preventable blindness.
+Light for the World is a member of the International Coalition for Trachoma Control (ICTC).
+Our common aim: Eliminating the infectious eye disease trachoma by 2020.
+As a result Light for the World has been scaling up its trachoma-related work in Ethiopia and Mozambique.